 I’m not going to wade into the weeds on what Dylan might have meant when he penned this song.
 I’m sure there are multiple interpretations.
 Mine is very straightforward: every problem has at least three possible solutions.
 Two of them are fairly obvious.

-As a writer, this pattern plays an invaluable role in my creative process.
+As a writer, this three-possibilities pattern plays an invaluable role in my creative process.
 Whenever a narrative problem perplexes me, I stop and ask myself, “Okay, what’s the third option here?”